SurendraRedd/SurendraRedd.github.io/README.md

 # SurendraRedd.github.io
-This page contains the details of my home page
+This page contains the details of the My profile.